neos/doctools/TheDefinitiveGuide/PartIII/Configuration.rst

 --------------------------------

 Although infrequently necessary, it is also possible to retrieve options of the more special configuration types.
-The configuration manager provides a method called ``getConfiguration()`` for this purpose.
+The ``ConfigurationManager`` provides a method called ``getConfiguration()`` for this purpose.
 The result this method returns depends on the actual configuration type you are requesting.